 A member of the Law Society of Ontario since 1987, Richard is a graduate of the University of Ottawa (B.A. ’81) and the University of Toronto (LL.B. ’85).
 He has also completed the executive development programme at the Wharton School, University of Pennsylvania.

-Adam Conyers is Chief Financial Officer and Senior Vice-President of CNSX Markets Inc. His role includes managing and directing the accounting and financial reporting functions for the company as well as administration and human resources.
-Additionally, he works closely with the CEO on corporate strategy and business development.
-Adam’s involvement with the company dates back to 2002 when he was a consultant to the creation of the company.
-He was also a Director of the company from 2003 through to his resignation in late 2015 to take on his new role.
-During this period he has served as Board Chair, as a member of the Audit Committee and as Chair of the Human Resources Committee.
+Mary Anne Palangio is Chief Financial Officer of the Canadian Securities Exchange.
+Her role includes managing and directing the accounting and financial reporting functions for the company as well as administration and human resources.
+Additionally, she works closely with the CEO and senior management team on corporate strategy and business development.
+Mary Anne was a Director of the company from 2016 through to her resignation in early 2020 to take on her current role.
+During this period she served as Chair of the Audit Committee and as Chair of the Human Resources Committee.

-Jamie AndersonGeneral Counsel & Corporate Secretary
+Tracey SternChief Legal Officer, General Counsel & Corporate Secretary

 Robert CookSenior Vice President, Market Development

 Mr. Cook is primarily responsible for the development of a range of services to companies listed on the CSE and for the composition and maintenance of the CSE Composite Index.
 He has been a member of the executive management team of the exchange since 2002.
 He currently serves on the Ontario Securities Commission’s Small and Medium Enterprise Advisory Committee.
 Immediately prior to joining the CSE, he held the position of V-P Market Surveillance, Market Regulation Services Inc., which was created in 2001 by the Toronto Stock Exchange (TSE) and the Investment Dealers Association of Canada (IDA) to regulate Canadian markets.